holokit/holokit-unity-sdk/README.md

 ## How to Use HoloKit Unity SDK

+The SDK current provides three main features:
+- Stereoscopic Rendering: Renders two stereo images on the phone's screen which can be used together with HoloKit headset.
+- Hand Tracking: Tracks the 3D positions of the 21 hand joints of each hand.
+- Hand Gesture Recognition: Recognizes the hand gesture of the user's hand.

-The SDK package provides several sample projects to show how to use each key feature of the SDK.
-You can import those samples into you project and use them as templates to build your own scene.
-The Stereoscopic Rendering sample is a minimal implementation of the SDK, you can use that sample as a basic template for any project.
+For each feature, the SDK package provides a sample project showing how to use it.
+The Stereoscopic Rendering sample is a minimal use case of the SDK, you can use that sample as a basic template for your project.
+Please note that the hand tracking and hand gesture recognition features use Apple Vision framework to detect the user's hand poses, which can only be used on iOS devices.
+For detailed information of the algorithm, please see [Apple's document](https://developer.apple.com/documentation/vision/detecting_hand_poses_with_vision?language=objc).

 ### Stereoscopic Rendering